-After you install Adaptive Server, you can change any configuration parameter, procedure cache, and data cache.
-This may require you to increase the configuration parameter max memory.
+After you install Adaptive Server, you can change any configuration parameter, procedure cache, and data cache sizes and this may require the configuration parameter max memory to be increased.

 11 Adjust shared memory segments.

 Depending on the number and types of devices you use for backup (dump) and recovery (load), you may need to adjust the shared memory segment parameter in the operating system configuration file to accommodate concurrent Backup Server processes.
 The default number of shared memory segments available for process attachments is 6.